DelroyGayle/KoolAIChess/README.md

 ## User Stories

 1. As a user I want to be welcomed by a start screen with the name of the game.
-2. As a user I want to be able to enjoy a game of Chess against a Computer Opponent
+2. As a user I want to be able to enjoy a game of Chess against a Computer opponent.
-3. As a user I want to know whether I am entering correct Chess moves.
-Moreover, if not,<br>then an explanation of why a move is incorrect ought to be displayed.
+3. As a user I want to know whether I am have entered a correct Chess move.
+Moreover, if I have not,<br>then an explanation of why a move is incorrect ought to be displayed, if possible.
 4. As a user, I want to know whether I have placed the Computer *in Check*.
 5. As a user, I want to know whether I have placed the Computer *in Checkmate*.
 That is, have I won?
 6. As a user, I want to know whether I am *in Check*.